China Vehicle Export Growth to Slow in 2025 Due to EU and US Tariffs

 News Analysis

-China’s vehicle export growth is expected to drop sharply in 2025 as tariffs from the European Union and the United States will take full effect, making the country’s automobile manufacturers less competitive.
+China’s vehicle export growth is expected to drop sharply in 2025 as tariffs from the European Union and the United States are set to take full effect, making its automobile manufacturers less competitive.
 The forecast reflects a broader slowdown in China’s exports and economic growth in the new year.

-However, there is a reasonable explanation for the strong showing of the overall Chinese exports last month: the front-loading of orders by some manufacturers, including automakers, in anticipation of further tariffs, notably from the United States under the second Trump administration.
+However, there is a reasonable explanation for last month’s strong showing of overall Chinese exports: the front-loading of orders by some manufacturers, including automakers, in anticipation of further tariffs, notably from the United States under the second Trump administration.
 This prospect could explain a 15.6 percent jump in China’s exports to the United States, the highest among all export destinations.

-Despite China’s economic progress over the past 30 years, the country has yet to transition to a consumer society to power economic growth, as was the case with the world’s largest economy—the United States—and other emerging market economies.
+Despite China’s economic progress over the past 30 years, the country has yet to transition to a consumer society to power economic growth, as was the case with the world’s largest economy—the United States—and as is the case with other emerging market economies.

-In addition, it has yet to develop a well-integrated market where commodities can flow freely across regions, similar to the United States and the European Union.
+In addition, it has yet to develop a well-integrated market in which commodities can flow freely across regions, similar to the United States and the European Union.

 As a result, China continues to depend on exports for economic growth.
-As of 2023, the country’s exports accounted for nearly 20 percent of GDP compared to 11 percent in the United States.
+As of 2023, the country’s exports accounted for nearly 20 percent of GDP compared with 11 percent in the United States.

-While this strategy worked in the early days of China’s opening to world markets when the scale of exports was small and the scope narrow, it doesn’t work nowadays, as its exports have expanded.
-It pits the world’s second-largest economy against its major trade partners, such as the United States and the European Union.
+While this strategy worked in the early days of China’s opening to world markets—when the scale of its exports was small and the scope narrow—it doesn’t work in the present environment, now that its exports have expanded.
+This pits the world’s second-largest economy against its major trade partners, including the United States and the European Union.

-However, the price competition harms the economies of China’s trade partners, prompting them to take measures to mitigate the adverse effects of such competition, including countermeasures such as tariffs.
+The price competition in turn harms the economies of China’s trade partners, prompting them to take measures to mitigate the adverse effects of such competition, including countermeasures such as tariffs.

-In October 2024, for instance, the EU imposed a 45.3 percent tariff on Chinese EVs, while it’s a matter of days before the new U.S. administration imposes its new tariffs, which will extend beyond EVs.
+In October 2024, for instance, the EU imposed a 45.3 percent tariff on Chinese EVs, and in just a matter of days, the new U.S. administration is expected to impose its own new tariffs, which will extend beyond EVs.

 “Higher tariffs in certain markets are pushing Chinese automakers to rethink their strategies—especially focusing on hybrids—which can lead to fresh ideas and innovation,” he told The Epoch Times via email.